open-cluster-management-io/open-cluster-management-io.github.io/content/_index.md

 <--->

+### Governance, risk management, and compliance

+Policy definition to ensure desired configuration and security settings are auditable or enforceable.

+<--->

 ### Vendor neutral APIs

 Avoid vendor lock-in by using APIs that are not tied to any cloud providers or proprietary platforms.